-Still, as usual, it must be noted that a complication modules, while saving you great amounts of money when you first buy a time measuring accessory, also makes the watch a tad bulkier and the mechanism itself is often more difficult (and also more expensive) to repair.
+Still, as usual, it must be noted that complication modules, while saving you great amounts of money when you first buy a time-measuring accessory, also makes the watch a tad bulkier and the mechanism itself is often more difficult (and also more expensive) to repair.

 Now, about these rendered images.
-While the pictures give you a fairly good idea of how the watch looks in a light box, they are not as good as to tell you about the way its finish behaves when it comes to ambient lighting.
+While the pictures give you a fairly good idea of how the watch looks in a lightbox, they are not as good as telling you about the way its finish behaves when it comes to ambient lighting.

-The first of all, the gold-plated hands and numerals are nicely polished and, by reflecting lots of light, look a lot more contrast over the silver-toned surface of the dial with its nice sunburst finish.
-The second thing is that the machine-brushed surfaces are seriously exaggerated on these pics: in real life they are a lot more refined, and this can be good and bad in different lighting scenarios.
-Sometimes, the timekeeper’s textures look rich and very, well, expensive.
+First of all, the gold-plated hands and numerals are nicely polished and, by reflecting lots of light, look a lot more contrast over the silver-toned surface of the dial with its nice sunburst finish.
+The second thing is that the machine-brushed surfaces are seriously exaggerated in these pics: in real life, they are a lot more refined, and this can be good and bad in different lighting scenarios.
+Sometimes, the timekeeper’s textures look rich and, well, expensive.
 Sometimes, they make the device look dull.

-Although there are numerous examples of dress watching sporting luminous elements on their dials, Baume & Mercier still doesn’t want to go this way: the watch comes with no lume whatsoever.
-Well, it doesn’t look like a rear problem for me, but if you are used to checking time at night, bear this in mind.
+Although there are numerous examples of dress watches sporting luminous elements on their dials, Baume & Mercier still doesn’t want to go this way: the watch comes with no lume whatsoever.
+Well, it doesn’t look like a real problem for me, but if you are used to checking the time at night, bear this in mind.